-In this tutorial, we will show you how to install Askbot on your CentOS 7 server.
-For those of you who didn’t know, Askbot is a question and answer web forum and it looks like StackOverflow Q&A web forums.
-It is based on the Django web framework and written in Python programming language.
+In this tutorial, we will show you how to install Askbot on your CentOS 7.
+For those of you who didn’t know, Askbot is a question-and-answer web forum and it looks like StackOverflow Q&A web forums.
+It is based on the Django web framework and written in the Python programming language.
 It is an open-source Q&A web forum project maintained and developed by Evgeny Fadeev.
-Some most popular open-source projects like Ask-Fedora and Ask-LibreOffice uses the AskBot to provide support for their users and clients.
+Some most popular open-source projects like Ask-Fedora and Ask-LibreOffice use the AskBot to provide support for their users and clients.

 Install Askbot on CentOS 7